rufousJr/warpwoofwimble/content/pages/Have One On Me/one/noprovenance.md

 To me, this line evokes the haunting fairytale related in Keats' poem, ["La Belle Dame Sans Merci"](https://www.poetryfoundation.org/resources/learning/core-poems/detail/44475), whose eleventh stanza reads:

 > I saw their starved lips in the gloam,
-> With horrid warning gaped wide,
+> With horrid warning gapèd wide,
 > And I awoke and found me here,
 > On the cold hill’s side.